 - The way the music slows down to underscore that moment.

-Carl and Ellie's entire relationship to people who have parents/grandparents with a similar relationship, where the two partners truly complete each other.
-This troper has known couples that were together for nearly seventy years, and were still very much in love by the end.
-And then when one of them dies, the grief-stricken and lonely widow/widower becomes sort of washed out and unhappy like Carl was, not knowing what to do with themselves now that their other half is gone...
+- Carl and Ellie's entire relationship to people who have parents/grandparents with a similar relationship, where the two partners truly complete each other.
+And then when one of them dies, the grief-stricken and lonely widow/widower becomes emotionally hollow and incomplete like Carl was, not knowing what to do with themselves now that their other half is gone...